Imagine Being The Emmys Intern Having To Hand Deliver Awards To Losers

-Move over, Emmys hand sanitizer statue, there’s a brand new (vaguely dystopian) meme taking over awards show Twitter.
+Move over, Emmys hand sanitiser statue, there’s a brand new (vaguely dystopian) meme taking over awards show Twitter.
 Yes, after just an hour — and it’s all thanks to Ramy star Ramy Youssef.

 At the beginning of the 2020 Emmys, host Jimmy Kimmel stressed the fact that 100 drivers would be racing around the world trying to ensure safe, socially distanced Emmy statue delivery to winners during the COVID-19 era.
 That sentence suggested each nominee had a corresponding driver at the ready just in case they won their respective category.
 ABC also hinted at this plan on Friday, confirming driving presenters would be wearing tuxedo hazmat suits designed by costumer Katja Cahill and executive producer Guy Carrington, Variety reported.
 In a pre-taped bit during the award show, comedian Jo Koy trained various Emmys “interns” in the intense art of speed racing to fulfill this Fast and the Furious-esque award show demand.